Maghin/ansible-rosonpve-plays/README.md

 rosonpve-plays
 ==============

-Manages Networks on Proxmox (pve).
+Ansible plays sample to manage a RancherOS infrastructure on Proxmox (pve).

 Requirements
 ------------